 Tuesday, April 24, 2012

 Vayikra 16:3-34 records the avodah, service, of the high priest on Yom Kippur.
 The high priest first offered a hatta`t sacrifice, 16:6,11, and then made a special incense to allow him to enter the Holy of Holies, 16:12, where he would sprinkle blood from the hatta`t on the kapporet (the cover of the aron), 16:14.
-Afterwards, he would offer another hatta`t, sprinkle the blood from this sacrifice on and in front of the parokhet (the screen that separated the Holy of Holies from the remainder of the mishkan proper), 16:15, and then take the blood from both hatta`t sacrifices to sprinkle on the altar, (Rashi – the inner altar, Ibn Ezra – the outer altar) 16:18,19.
+Afterwards, he would offer another hatta`t, sprinkle the blood from this sacrifice on and in front of the parokhet (the screen that separated the Holy of Holies from the remainder of the mishkan proper), 16:15, and then take the blood from both hatta`t sacrifices to sprinkle on the altar, (Rashi – the inner altar, Ibn Ezra – the outer altar) 16:18,19, see our discussion "Was the outer altar, or the inner altar or both purified on Yom Kippur?"
 After finishing the sprinkling of blood, he would send away a goat to Azazel, 16:21, and then offer two olah sacrifices, 16:24.

 The Torah records that the purpose of the hatta`t, the sprinkling of the blood and of the two olah sacrifices was le-khapper, 16:6,11,16,18,20,24.
 Furthermore, in the conclusion to chapter 16, 16:30-34, the Torah repeatedly mentions that the ritual described in the chapter was le-khapper.
 This term is the basis for name of the day, Yom Kippur, but what does it mean?

-The traditional translation of the word le-khapper is atonement, which would mean that the sacrifices and the sprinkling of blood both purified the mishkan and led to atonement for the people.
-For example, Rav Soloveitchik, (1980, p.57) writes "Yom Kippur has a double function.
+The traditional translation of the word le-khapper is atonement, which would mean that the sacrifices and the sprinkling of blood both purified the mishkan/ ohel moed and led to atonement for the people.
+For example, Rav Soloveitchik (Peli, 1980, p.
+57) explains that "Yom Kippur has a double function.
 The first is khapparah - acquittal from sin or atonement: (as it is written, 16:30), 'For the virtue of this very day shall acquit you of sin'… The second aspect of Yom Kippur is taharah – catharsis or purification.
 As it is written (16:30): 'For the virtue of this very day shall acquit you of sin, to cleanse you."
 Of these two aspects, the atonement has been understood as being the more important element (and after the destruction of the Bet ha-Mikdash, more pertinent), and hence Yom Kippur is called "The day of atonement."

 Recently a different approach to understanding the avodah on Yom Kippur has been suggested.
-Milgrom (1991, pp. 255, 1079-1084) notes that the term le-khapper is used in reference to the mishkan, 16:16,33, but how could the mishkan need atonement?
+Milgrom (1991, pp. 255, 1079-1084) notes that the term le-khapper is used in reference to the mishkan, 16:16,33, but how could the mishkan/ ohel moed need atonement?
 He argues that the word le-khapper signifies wiping off or purging, and that it refers to tumah, that tumah is removed.
-With this understanding, the sprinkling of the blood purges the tumah from the mishkan, which means the point of the day is only to purify the mishkan.
+With this understanding, the sprinkling of the blood purges the tumah from the mishkan/ ohel moed, which means the point of the day is only to purify the mishkan/ ohel moed.
 Thus, Milgrom (p.1011) translates 16:30, "For on this day, shall purgation be effected on your behalf to purify you of all your sins, you shall become pure before G-d," as only referring to removing tumah, and he calls Yom Kippur, "The day of purgation."

-Note that both approaches agree that the service on Yom Kippur was to remove tumah from the mishkan, i.e. purify the mishkan, only that according to the atonement approach it was also to bring about atonement.
+Both approaches agree that the service on Yom Kippur was to remove tumah from the mishkan/ ohel moed, i.e. to purify the mishkan/ ohel moed, only that according to the atonement approach it was also to bring about atonement.
 This removal of tumah explains the placement of chapter 16 in the book of Vayikra since the chapter continues the discussion of tumah from chapters 11-15.

 Rambam (Moreh 3:46) writes “no one has any doubt that sins are not bodies that can be transported…but these actions are parables serving to bring forth a form in the soul so that a passion towards repentance should result: We have freed ourselves from all our previous actions.”
 The idea seems to be that by symbolically carrying off the sins, the goat allows a person to think of himself as starting with a “new slate” and to repent unhindered by previous sins.
 This understanding follows the atonement approach as with this approach the carrying away of the sins by the goat is part of the process of the people attaining atonement.

 On the other hand, according to the purification approach, the sins also had to be removed, but for a different reason.
-The idea here is that it was the sins of the people that was causing the tumah, and hence as part of the process of purifying the mishkan, the cause of the tumah, the sins also had to be removed.
-According to this approach, not only was the mishkan purified by sending away the goat, but also the people were purified by this action, as indicated by 16:30,33,34.
+The idea here is that it was the sins of the people that was causing the tumah, and hence as part of the process of purifying the mishkan/ ohel moed, the cause of the tumah, the sins also had to be removed.
+According to this approach, not only was the mishkan/ ohel moed purified by sending away the goat, but also the people were purified by this action, as indicated by 16:30,33,34.

 The adherents of the atonement approach would argue that if the people are purified, then ipso facto, they must also have attained atonement.
-However, according to the purification approach, the people are purified in the sense that their sins would no longer cause the mishkan to be tamei, but personal culpability for their sins would remain.
+However, according to the purification approach, the people are purified in the sense that their sins would no longer cause the mishkan/ ohel moed to be tamei, but personal culpability for their sins would remain.

 No comments: